-I am seeking one or two bright, motivated graduate students to join the lab for Fall 2017.
+I am seeking bright, motivated graduate students to join the lab for Fall 2019.

 The Afkhami lab at the University of Miami, Florida focuses on studies of the ecology, evolution, conservation, and genomics of species interactions at scales ranging from genes to ecosystems.
 We use wide range of approaches, including long term field/greenhouse experiments, mathematical modeling, laboratory-based molecular methods and genomics.
 While our research spans all types of interactions and we are interested in a diversity of systems, we most often study positive species associations in plant-microbial mutualisms (e.g., rhizobia, mycorrhizal fungi, and fungal endophytes).
 Our research is aimed at understanding the mechanisms underlying how mutualisms work and integrating these associations into the broader questions of ecology and evolution.